-L.7.1 Overview
+L.4.4.1 Overview

 The ASE may be used to generate Digital Signatures, by which a message is authenticated by the receiver to ensure that it is sent by the intended sender and that the message was not altered since it was sent.
-The signatures are generated using the Digital Signature RSA keys stored in the ASE.
-The ASE shall support RSASSA -PKCS1_v1_5 signature scheme.
+The signatures are generated using the Digital Signature keys stored in the ASE.

-L.7.2 Digital Signature Generation
+L.4.4.2 Digital Signature Generation